 There is a monastery two miles off;

-And there will we abide.
-(III.iv.26-32)she was obviously lying.
+she was obviously lying.
 A mere 22 lines later, she tells her waiting-gentlewoman, “Come on, Nerissa; I have work in hand / That you yet know not of: we'll see our husbands / Before they think of us (III.iv.57-59).”
 Why the deception?
 There’s never a reason given in the play.
 Does she doubt Antonio or Bassanio will be able to secure adequate legal counsel?
 There simply seems no motive to lie.
 But even after that, the deception continues.
 For even if we grant that Portia, in a flash of insight, conceived of a brilliant legal loophole while they were all still assembled in Belmont, and that although unspoken, it was tacitly understood a woman would never have been granted a fair hearing, and that for some reason she could not simply lay out the flaws in Shylock’s case for Bassanio to argue in court—even if all that is taken as a given, it is still difficult to reconcile the manner in which Portia and Nerissa test Bassanio and Gratiano after the trial is over.

 Portia.
 And for your love I’ll take this ring from you.